 White gold requires a bit more care than other metals.
 “White gold will require occasional buffing and polishing, as well as periodic replating to ensure it maintains its silvery-white sparkle year-round,” Kanary says.

 Think white gold is the ring metal for you?
 See 21 of our favorite white gold diamond rings to inspire you.

 Catbird Violette The Swan

 This white gold ring is made with lab-grown diamonds for brilliant sparkle.
 The three stones are meant to represent life’s past, present, and future, and the arrangement looks almost floral.

 Simply Tacori Ring

-A marquise diamond looks elegant and almost has an antique vibe, and looks lovely with the white gold band.
+A marquise diamond not only looks lovely with a white gold band, but heirloom-inspired details give it an antique vibe.
 This ring is also customizable so it offers a lot of versatility.